 All Church of England dioceses and the Methodist Church use the Church of England Education Office's framework for the Statutory Inspection of Anglican and Methodist Schools (SIAMS) under Section 48 of the Education Act 2005.

-This is explored through seven strands:
+This is explored and evidenced through seven inspection questions:

 IQ1 How does the school’s theologically rooted Christian vision enable pupils and adults to flourish?

 IQ2 How does the curriculum reflect the school’s theologically rooted Christian vision?

 IQ3 How is collective worship enabling pupils and adults to flourish spiritually?

 IQ4 How does the school’s theologically rooted Christian vision create a culture in which pupils and adults are treated well?

 IQ5 How does the school’s theologically rooted Christian vision create an active culture of justice and responsibility?